20 Family-Friendly Activities To Kick Off Spring

 Border of Colorful Cartoon Hand Painted Animal Rocks on Wood Background

 A craft and an adventure all in one!
-Have kids collect rocks outside, decorate and paint them, and to take it a step further, pick out a few to hide around the neighborhood.
-It could end up brightening someone's day!
+Have kids collect rocks outside, decorate and paint them.
+To take it a step further, pick out a few to hide around the neighborhood.
+If your kids can write words, add a few inspiring messages — they could end up brightening someone’s day!

 Draw With Sidewalk Chalk